‘Warm and caring’ Maidenhead nursery team impresses Ofsted inspector

 “These are vital interactions which make such a difference in preparation for school life.”

-If you are looking for a nursery in Maidenhead with strong family partnerships where children are supported, praised and encourage on the first step in their early years educational journey, we’d love to show you how Partou Silchester Manor can support your family.
+If you’re looking for a nursery in Maidenhead where children feel safe, valued and confident, supported by caring educators and strong partnerships with families, we’d love to show you how Partou Silchester Manor can support your family.